 Many drivers worry about the potential costs of a car accident.
-Since Florida is a no-fault car accident state, drivers have a little more control over the amount they can receive for their injuries and losses.
+Since Florida is a no-fault car accident state, drivers have a little more control over the amount they receive for their injuries and losses.

 Car Insurance Requirements and Optional Coverage for Florida Drivers

 There are severe consequences for failure to purchase insurance for vehicles registered in Florida.
 For each violation, the Department of Highway Safety and Motor Vehicles (DHSMV) can suspend your driving privileges, vehicle license plate, and registration for up to three years.
-If drivers obtain insurance, they can get their licenses and privileges reinstated by providing DHSMV with proof of insurance and paying a penalty reinstatement fee of up to $500.
+If drivers later obtain insurance, they can get their licenses and privileges reinstated by providing DHSMV with proof of insurance and paying a penalty reinstatement fee of up to $500.

-In no fault insurance states, each driver involved in an accident collects injury and property costs from his insurer.
+In no-fault insurance states, each driver involved in an accident collects injury and property costs from his insurer.
 Since drivers pay for their coverage, it's a good idea to select more than the bare minimum of coverage on a policy, since they will directly benefit after a collision.

 The following are some possible additions to your car insurance policy.